matlab-deep-learning/Use-a-Python-Speech-Command-Recognition-System-to-MATLAB/README.md

 ### Converting the Network to MATLAB

 You first import the PyTorch pretrained network to MATLAB using MATLAB's [model import-export functionality](https://www.mathworks.com/help/deeplearning/deep-learning-import-and-export.html?s_tid=CRUX_lftnav).
 In this example, you use [importONNXNetwork](https://www.mathworks.com/help/deeplearning/ref/importonnxnetwork.html).
 The function imports a version of the network that was saved to the Open Neural Network Exchange (ONNX) format.
-To see how the PytTorch model can be saved to an ONNX format, refer to [convertModelToONNX.py](PythonCode/convertModelToONNX.py).
+To see how the PyTorch model can be saved to an ONNX format, refer to [convertModelToONNX.py](PythonCode/convertModelToONNX.py).

 ![aiaudio image](images/networkimport.PNG)